JMSLab/LaroplanOCR/README.md

 * `lgrYYYY_paragraphs.csv`: individual paragraphs with page of appearance
 * `lgrYYYY_sentences.csv`: individual sentences with page and paragraph of appearance

+In the folder [`./example/`](example) we provide an illustration on how to use the data to search for counts of a desired set of words.

 ### Using the Code

 #### Prerequisites